fncbook/fnc/matlab/chapter8.md

 density = nnz(A) / prod(sz)
 ```

-The computer memory consumed by any variable can be discovered using `summarysize`.
+The computer memory consumed by any variable can be discovered using `whos`.
 We can use it to compare the space needed for the sparse representation to its dense counterpart, that is, the space needed to store all the elements, whether zero or not.

 ```{code-cell}
 F = full(A);